When we were first married, the holidays were a really stressful time for us. We went to 5 different Christmases at 5 different houses.

 We were completely exhausted, frazzled and frustrated.

 It was in that moment when we both realized that, although we both desperately love our families, we are our own family now.
-We have to set healthy boundaries in order to invest and nourish this little family we have created – even during the holidays.
+We have to set healthy boundaries in order to invest in and nurture this little family we have created – even during the holidays.

 Jesse and I have always clung to this verse in our marriage, but somehow forgot to implement it into the holiday season: “Therefore, a man shall leave his father and mother and be united to his wife, and they will become one flesh.”
 Gen. 2:24